Prasad528260/Prasad528260/README.md

 # 👋 Hi, I'm Prasad Subhedar

-🚀 MERN Stack Developer | 🤖 ML Enthusiast
+🚀 Full Stack Developer | 🤖 ML Enthusiast

 I'm a passionate full-stack web developer focused on building efficient and scalable web applications using the **MERN** stack.
 I'm also diving into the exciting world of **Machine Learning** and AI, expanding my skill set beyond web development.